 Do not exceed the weight limit of each saddlebag.
 Always distribute weight evenly in each of the saddlebags.
+Refer to the saddlebag/cargo warning label on or near the saddlebag for cargo capacity.

 Hard bag capacity is 22 lbs.
 (10 kg) of cargo per side.
 Soft bag capacity is 15 lbs.
 (6.8 kg) of cargo per side.